filippo-lampa/ASCENT/README.md

-# RLBasedTestPrioritizationMT
+# ASCENT
-RLBasedTestPrioritizationMT is a tool designed to execute tests on mutation testing mutants in a prioritized manner, reducing the number of tests executed while ensuring effective test adequacy.
+This is a tool designed to execute tests on mutation testing mutants in a prioritized manner, reducing the number of tests executed while ensuring effective test adequacy.

 ## 👾 Mutant Generation